 I was afraid to go on, but I had to.
 I had to know.
 I wanted Chuck Botz to be full of shit.
 How dare he know that about my sister?
 Maybe, if Tommy Tomato really was here, I would let him out, with instructions to kill Chuck Botz.
 I took a deep breath and stepped forward.

-The rafters above me vibrated with merriment, making the bulb flicker, lending a strobe effect that made the contents of the jars seem to move.
+The rafters above me vibrated with merriment, making the bulb flicker, lending a strobe effect making the contents of the jars seem to move.
 I watched the slow-motion of my hand reaching.
 It was like someone else's hand.
 The dream had seemed more real than this.
 Then, as in the dream, her hand was on my shoulder.
 This time I was cool, like I'd practiced not jumping.